mbispham/zeekjs-redis/README.md

 ### Production Worthy?

-This package was not written with the intention of being running in production envs.
-Some considerations below if you want to use it in such an environment.
+This package was not written with the intention of being run as is in production envs.
+Some considerations are listed below if you want to use it in such an environment.

 - **Security**:
   - No validation or sanitization for Zeek derived data that enters Redis has been implemented.